apicis/aff-seg/README.md

 | DRNAtt | (Coming soon)   | [link to zip](https://zenodo.org/records/13627871/files/CHOC-AFF_DRNAtt.zip?download=1)    |
 | Mask2Former | (Coming soon)   | [link to zip](https://zenodo.org/records/13627871/files/CHOC-AFF_Mask2Former.zip?download=1)   |

+### Models installation
+> [!NOTE]
+> When testing the installation of a model, you might need to change the imports in the scripts.

 ### Mask2Former installation
 To use Mask2Former model, please run the following commands:
 ```